 So, Vigil is my debut novel, the first of the Verity Fassbinder series (published by the lovely Jo Fletcher Books in July 2016).
-It’s an urban fantasy novel and very different from the Sourdough tales (so, please do not write to me saying “It’s different to Sourdough!
+It’s a supernatural crime novel and very different from the Sourdough tales (so, please do not write to me saying “It’s different to Sourdough!
 Shock!
 Horror!”), and different again to my ‘proper’ horror stories like “Winter Children”, “Home and Hearth” and “Finnegan’s Field”.

 And as of yesterday (24 March 2018), it was nominated for the Dublin Literary Award!
 How cool is that?

 BUT!
 It does have fairy tale and mythic elements, all set in modern day Brisbane.

 Verity Fassbinder has her feet in two worlds.
 The daughter of one human and one Weyrd parent, she has very little power herself, but does claim unusual strength – and the ability to walk between us and the other – as a couple of her talents.
 As such a rarity, she is charged with keeping the peace between both races, and ensuring the Weyrd remain hidden from us.